sriramdasbalaji/AzureFunctions/readme.md

     ![openazurefunction](images/openazurefunction.png)

-   You can see Function App is deployed successfully and status is Running
+   You can see Function App is deployed successfully and status of the app as *Running*

    ![functionappstatus](images/functionappstatus.png)